scality/Zenko/docs/docsource/operation/Services/Lifecycle_Management_Service.rst

 Lifecycle Management Service
 ============================

-Lifecycle management enables you to set policies in Zenko that control the lifecycle of objects in a bucket conforming to AWS S3 lifecycle rules.
+Lifecycle management enables you to set policies in XDM that control the lifecycle of objects in a bucket conforming to AWS S3 lifecycle rules.
 Lifecycle management gives users the ability to specify a time threshold beyond which certain files are to be moved (lifecycle transition) or expunged (lifecycle